voxpupuli/puppet-gitlab/README.md

     source: 'puppet:///modules/my_module/post-receive'
 ```

-## Limitations

-The supported operating systems by Gitlab Omnibus are to be found on the official [download page](https://about.gitlab.com/downloads/).
-At the moment the module is not yet tested under RPM based operating systems.
-But in theory it should work
-as all the preparations are there.

 ### Gitlab CI Runner Limitations

 The Gitlab CI runner installation is at the moment only tested on Ubuntu 14.04.